digital-dj-tools/dj-data-converter/README.md

 ## Install

-- Download the app from the releases page.
-(TODO)
+- Download the app from the [releases](https://github.com/digital-dj-tools/dj-data-converter/releases) page.

 ## Usage